BestTimesToVisit.com Logo

 packing

-Pack light, comfortable walking shoes.
-You'll be doing a lot of walking on uneven, sometimes steep, surfaces.
-Also, pack layers; evenings can get cool, even in summer.
+Pack light, comfortable walking shoes!
+You'll be doing a lot of walking on uneven surfaces and cobblestone streets.
+Also, pack layers as the evenings can get cool, even in summer.
+Don't forget sunscreen and a hat; the sun is intense.

 Weather Details